 2Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL)

-3Extrusion of implant through skin
+3Extrusion of the implant through skin

 + 7 more indications